the caledonian edinburgh

 Where the Fife Arms is a full-on immersive experience, Gleneagles offers discreet, dip-your-toe-in design.
 Tall, light-filled rooms and suites are kitted out with elegant armoires and mid-century four-poster beds with the spacious interiors echoing the big-sky Highland scenery outside.

 Get a feel for the area with the hotel’s variety of country pursuits – horse riding, fishing, shooting, off-road driving, cycling and golf – or settle into Andrew Fairlie, Scotland’s only restaurant with two Michelin stars.
-Ingredients, including purple carrots, flower sprouts and buttonhole kale are sourced from head grower Jo Campbell’s kitchen garden while there’s a Scottish lobster smoked for five hours over whisky barrel chips on the menu that shouldn’t be missed.
+Ingredients, including purple carrots, flower sprouts and buttonhole kale are sourced from head grower Jo Campbell’s kitchen garden while there’s the signature Scottish lobster smoked for five hours over a whisky barrel on the menu that shouldn’t be missed.

 Kinloch Lodge, Isle of Skye